 f you follow the principles of performance management described in this text, you'll discover an astounding ability to improve people's performance.
-We've worked through these principles with dozens of clients all around the country with great results.
-If you apply these principles, you'll achieve great results, too.
+I've worked through these principles with dozens of clients all around the country with great results.
+If you apply these principles, you'll achieve great results too.

-The first challenge we must all overcome is to break longstanding patterns we've developed.
-You might have read the previous chapter and said to yourself, "Yep, that's me.
-I'm a directive coach."
-Or, "I'm a country club coach through and through."
-I have a secret for you: Your employees already know that, and they've taken comfort in having figured out you and all your hot buttons.
-When you've finished this book and begin applying principles of performance management, it's going to take them by surprise.
-I can already hear them muttering, "What's going on?
-Every time she reads that book, she starts acting weird.
-We'd better burn those books!"
+The first challenge we must all overcome is breaking the longstanding patterns of management we practice.
+You might have read the previous chapter and said to yourself, Yep, that's me.
+I'm a directive coach.
+Or, I'm a country club coach through and through.
+I have a secret for you: your employees already know that, and they've taken comfort in having figured out you and all your hot buttons.
+When you finish this book and begin applying principles of performance management, it's going to take them by surprise.
+I can already hear them muttering, What's going on?
+This is not what we're used to.

 The more comfortable you get with performance management, the more uncomfortable your employees will be-at least at first.
 Most people don't like change.
 They figure out how things are at work and get comfortable.
-When you start to change your behavior, your employees will notice-and most of them will want things to go back the way they were.
+When you start to change your behavior, your employees will notice-and most of them will want things to go back to the way they were.
 Even if the old way of doing business wasn't getting much business done, your employees knew what to expect-and what was expected of them.
-They'll want you to go back to the old you.
-They think, "He may not be great, but at least I've got him figured out."
+They'll want you to go back to the old you, thinking, He may not be great, but at least I've got him figured out.

 Let's look to families for a minute for an example that's close to home.
 I think every family has some degree of dysfunction.
-In my family it was arguing.
-We were all arguers.
-Everything was up for debate, which was often fun to watch because everyone was so passionate.
-I come from a very Irish family, and everyone seemed to have strong opinions about everything.
-The dinner conversation would be amazing.
+In my own family, it was arguing.
+All of us were arguers.
+Everything was up for debate-which was often fun to witness because everyone was quite passionate.
+I come from a very Irish family, and all of us had strong opinions about everything.
+The dinner conversation would go something like this:

-"Can you pass the salt?"
+Child: Can you pass the salt?

-"That's right, go ahead.
-I'll pass the salt, and I might as well pass you a stroke.
+Parent: I'll pass the salt, and I might as well pass you a stroke.
 Go ahead, keep pouring that salt on there.
-You're going to stroke out at age 12."
+You're going to stroke out at age twelve.

-"Can you give me a break, and just pass the salt?"
+Child: Can you give me a break, and just pass the salt?